microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/microsoft-teams-user-activity-reports.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use os relatórios de atividades do usuário do Microsoft Teams para obter informações sobre a atividade de usuário do Microsoft Teams em sua organização.
+Use os relatórios de atividades do usuário do Microsoft Teams para obter informações sobre a atividade do usuário do Microsoft Teams em sua organização.

 ## <a name="methods"></a>Métodos